This article is entitled Azure App Service design considerations part 1 and is part of an article series.

 - What are the load balancing requirements?
 This article should be considered when deciding upon the appropriate L4 vs L7 load balancing service option in Azure.

-- Does the app have any special compliance requirements, e.g. HIPAA, PCI DSS compliance, etc?
+- Does the app have any special security, privacy, governance or compliance requirements, e.g. HIPAA, PCI DSS compliance, etc?

 When planning an on-premise ASP.NET application to Azure App service migration, make use of the pre-migration Powershell audit scripts.
 This is a generally available service since March 2023, as per: https://azure.microsoft.com/en-us/updates/general-availability-asp-net-web-app-migration-to-azure-app-service-using-powershell-scripts/.
 For details about the PowerShell migration scripts please refer to ASP.
 Net web app Migration to Azure App Service using PowerShell Scripts – Microsoft Community Hub or visit Azure App Service migration tools | Microsoft Azure.

 Also for .NET application assessment and migration, consult the following tools and procedures: